 George's Yellow Boots: When Manchester City Signed George Weah.

-“He’s tri-lingual, a politician but most of all a goal-scorer.” – Joe Royle, August 2000.
+By Simon Curtis | 12 May 2020“He’s tri-lingual, a politician but most of all a goal-scorer.” – Joe Royle, August 2000.

 Mr George Tawlon Manneh Oppong Ousman Weah, looking a bizarre fit alongside Mr Joseph Royle’s 2000-vintage Dogs of Blunder, lasted just nine league games at the start of what was to be yet another tumultuous season following the ups and downs of the good ship Manchester City.
 Alongside him, Spencer Prior, Tony Grant and the tattood splendour of Lee Peacock.
-To teach him about the culture of Kippax Street and Claremont Road and the fabled Route to Goal
+To teach him about the culture of Kippax Street and Claremont Road and the fabled Route to Goal.

 There were many things that seemed unlikely outcomes for the tiny kids playing football in the dust bowl pitches around Clara Town district of Monrovia.
 One of the poorest zones of the capital of Liberia, the children grew up in rags and progressed if they were lucky to some kind of dreary manual work involving long hours and little pay.
 For the four Weah brothers destiny seemed even more fickle when their parents split up, leaving them to be brought up by their paternal grandmother Emma Klonjlaleh Brown.
 That she already had nine other children under her supervision was a small detail lost in the fine dust.